 Contribute to our observing campaigns: Whatever your observing interest, there’s a section to suit you.
 Get expert advice from our section directors, send in your observations for comment, or just see what others have been looking at.
 There are nine separate sections, for The Sun, the Moon, Planets, Meteors, Variable Stars, Deep Sky objects, Aurorae and Noctilucent Cloud, Comets, and Occultations.
 Find out more about these campaigns here.

 Meetings and events: As a member you can attend our regular meetings, held every three months on Saturday afternoons in London, with occasional extra dates in other cities.
 You’ll hear talks from the country’s top astronomers, both amateur and professional, and meet fellow enthusiasts.
 There are special meetings from time to time.
 And if you can’t get to meetings, there’s a report published in Popular Astronomy and you can view videos of most meetings on this website.

-Every 18 months, we also hold a very popular, day-long Convention, usually at Cambridge, where you can see the work of the sections and hear talks about a wide variety of topics.
+Every two years, we also hold a very popular, day-long Convention, usually at Cambridge, where you can see the work of the sections and hear talks about a wide variety of topics.

 Helpful courses: Want more individual help?
 We arrange enjoyable weekend courses, too, at which you’ll get to meet other astronomers, hear talks and even observe, if it’s clear.
 Plus there are occasional day-long Starting from Scratch workshops aimed at beginners.

 Young Stargazers: If you’re under 15, there’s an SPA zone just for you!
 You get all the benefits of being an SPA member, but at reduced cost, plus the exclusive Young Stargazers file.
 There are special pages in Popular Astronomy for youngsters, including exciting projects and things to make and do.
 And you’ll get extra mailings each year with information specially for kids.